 RHA waitlists will be reviewed periodically, as needed, to ensure a viable list of applicants exists.
-RHA will mail and e-mail a request for confirmation of continued interest to each household on all waitlists during a purge of the waitlists.
+RHA will mail and e-mail a request for confirmation of continued interest to each household on all waitlists.
 Applicants desiring to remain on the waitlist on which they currently reside must respond to this request to maintain their place on RHA waitlists.